Attaining corporate and philanthropic support during COVID-19

 The COVID-19 crisis is a perfect storm for the nonprofit sector.
 The global public health crisis and its financial consequences are disproportionately affecting populations who were already facing discrimination, lack of access to services, and economic hardship long before the pandemic began.
 The needs of these populations—as well as those of the general public—are intensifying, resulting in a surge in demand for critical nonprofit services at a time when organizations’ operating models, volunteer supplies, and funding streams have been disrupted or depleted.
 Meanwhile, other organizations have needed to halt programming entirely, causing non-recoupable losses in revenue and staff.
 For many nonprofits that—in the best of times—maintain a lean operation, the one-two punch of the virus and its economic shadow threatens their ability to meet their constituents’ ongoing or escalating needs and, in some cases, to survive as an organization.

-These initial steps are important, practical, and understandable, but the urgency and complexity of the situation creates an opportunity—perhaps even a mandate—for organizations to explore and build more collaborative, robust, and transformative cross-sector partnerships that draw from the full suite of assets companies and foundations have to offer, including funds, products, and skilled volunteers.
+These initial steps are important, practical, and understandable, but the urgency and complexity of the situation creates an opportunity—perhaps even a mandate—for organizations to explore and build more collaborative, robust, and transformative cross-sector corporate and philanthropic partnerships that draw from the full suite of assets companies and foundations have to offer, including funds, products, and skilled volunteers.

 The COVID-19 Funding Landscape, presented by Candid